-Residents of the Library district or members of the Library are welcome to address comments to the Board as set forth below:
+Residents of the Library district or active cardholding members of the Library are welcome to address comments to the Board as set forth below:

 - Those wishing to address the Board of Trustees must submit a request in writing at least 48 business hours prior to the meeting. - Request forms are available in the Library's Administrative Office. - All public comment forms, regardless of whether the person chooses to speak, will be added to the public record and will be distributed to all Board members. - Public comment is allowed at every Board meeting and included as an agenda item. - Each person desiring to be heard, when recognized by the Presiding Officer, shall first state their name and address before commenting. - Public comment is limited to five minutes per person unless otherwise directed by the Presiding Officer.
-Speakers may not transfer time to other individuals. - The Presiding Officer shall rule "out of order" all comments which are off topic, repetitious, or derogatory of persons, or which include language or behavior that is unlawful. - The Presiding Officer shall allocate no more than thirty minutes to this part of the agenda.
+Each speaker may only speak once per meeting and may not transfer time to other individuals. - At no time will the Board hear personnel comments during the public comments portion of a business meeting because personnel matters are generally confidential. - The Presiding Officer shall rule "out of order" all comments which are off topic, repetitious, or derogatory of persons, or which include language or behavior that is unlawful. - The Presiding Officer shall allocate no more than thirty minutes to this part of the agenda.